Gwayaboy/PlaywrightHandsOnLab/README.md

   </details>

-  4. Run your tests with:
+  7. Run your tests with:
       ```bash
-      npx cucumber-js
+      npx cucumber-js --config cucumber.yml
       ```

 #### C# Example (using Reqnroll + Playwright)

 1. Follow the [Reqnroll quickstart guide](https://docs.reqnroll.net/latest/quickstart/index.html) and [Microsoft.Playwright](https://playwright.dev/dotnet/) to set up your project.
+2. Create a new solution/folder for your test project
-2. Create a `.feature` file to store your Feature and scenario (e.g., `MovieSearch.feature`).
+3. Create a `.feature` file to store your Feature and scenario (e.g., `MovieSearch.feature`).
 Example content:
-3. <details>
+4. <details>
    <summary>Click to reveal a sample step definition class (if you're stuck)</summary>
    <p>
    Example step definitions: